 You can find out if a drug is subject to Prior Authorization, Quantity Limits and Step Therapy by going to the EHP website at www.ehp.org.
-Go to "Plan Benefits", then "Pharmacy", then "Prior Authorization" and follow the instructions.
+Go to the Benefits & Coverage/Overview page, enter your employer and plan information, click on "Prescription Benefits", then click on "Pharmacy Overview" and scroll down to "Prior Authorization", "Quantity Limits" or "Step Therapy" and follow the instructions.
 Call EHP Customer Service at 410-424-4450 or 800-261-2393 if you need assistance.

 If your physician determines that use of a drug that requires Prior Authorization is necessary, your physician must complete the CVS Caremark Electronic Prior Authorization process or call CVS Caremark.
-The link for the Electronic Prior Authorization process and the phone number are available on the Johns Hopkins HealthCare provider website.
+The link for the Electronic Prior Authorization process and the phone number are available on the Johns Hopkins Health Plans provider website.
 If your physician determines that dosage of a drug in a greater quantity than is allowed under the Quantity Limits program is needed, or that a drug subject to Step Therapy should be covered instead of other drugs to treat the condition, your physician can also complete the CVS Caremark Electronic Prior Authorization process or call CVS Caremark.
 CVS Caremark will review the request and notify your physician of approval or denial of the request.
 If Caremark denies the request for prior authorization, you or your physician can make a First Level Appeal to Caremark in accordance with the directions included on the denial letter.
 If Caremark denies the First Level Appeal, you may make a Final Appeal to the Appeal Fiduciary in accordance with the appeal rules for pre-service claims set forth later in this SPD under Claims and Appeals.